OpenNetworkingFoundation/ansible-role-pxeboot/README.md

 - Gives options for installation (interactive and autoinstall) and diagnostic tools (currently: memtest)
   - Alternate options to help debug or supply nonfree firmware
+- List of images in the iPXE menu is specified by the `pxeboot_boot_images` variable for customizing which tools are available.
 - By default, continues boot normally after 10 seconds

 Also populates the kernel, initrd, and other files needed to network boot.